tagazok/my-workshops/static-web-apps/tutorial.md

 We are going to host our website on GitHub.
 Later in the workshop, we will see how Static Web Apps will automaticaly deploy our website every time we push new code to our repository.

-* Log in with your GitHub account and select the repository and the branch of your project.
+* Sign in with your GitHub account and select the repository and the branch of your project.

 As we mentioned at the begining of the workshop, our app will have a backend and a frontend.
 In order for Static Web App to know what to deploy and where, we need to tell it where our apps are located in our repository.